California Psalms

 responds to magic power any less than does this table,

-fortune’s translator antenna, completely unperturbed by average charms
+fortune’s translator antenna, completely unalarmed by the average charm

 of common speech’s sound.